 The situation arises when the goalkeeper is shown a red card.
 Like any other player, the rule implies that the goalkeeper has to leave the field of play.
 When the team has a substitute goalkeeper, they might introduce them instead of another outfield player.
 If there are no more substitutes, an outfield player must become a goalkeeper, sometimes giving the opposing team great opportunities to score.

-Not only players receive red cards, but even team officials or managers can be shown red cards.
+Not only do players receive red cards, but even team officials or managers can be shown.
 In soccer, officials are given the red card for aggressive, unsporting behavior, and attempting to influence referees at fair play.
 Like players, the officials must leave the technical area and are forbidden from communicating with their teams throughout the game.

 Over the years, there have been a few bizarre and hilarious red card moments that can entertain soccer spectators.

 The Red card rule dramatically changed modern football, making the game even safer and more disciplined.
-Without the rules concerning red cards, referees could hardly control them in incredibly passionate games, and gross fouls often remained unpunished.
+Without the rules concerning this ultimate punishment, referees could hardly control them in incredibly passionate games, and gross fouls often remained unpunished.
 The application of red cards was a visible sign to players, officials, and fans and standardized the way disciplinary decisions are executed worldwide.

-The game was more anarchic in the days before red cards, and there were fewer ways for referees to deal with misbehavior effectively.
-Nowadays, the red card rule is an essential tool for referees to conduct a soccer match smoothly without violating fair play.
+The game was more anarchic in the days before the rule, and there were fewer ways for referees to deal with misbehavior effectively.
+Nowadays, this rule is an essential tool for referees to conduct a soccer match smoothly without violating fair play.